-At Troy Bartels Family Dentistry, our team stays up-to-date with the latest CPR requirements and AED training to ensure the safety and well-being of our patients.
+At Troy Bartels, DDS, our team stays up-to-date with the latest CPR requirements and AED training to ensure the safety and well-being of our patients.
 Here, we’ll explain a little more about CPR and AED, in addition to the connection between heart health and dentistry.

 Our team has received hands-on training on how to calmly and efficiently administer Cardiopulmonary Resuscitation, or CPR.
 This is a lifesaving procedure performed during an emergency when someone’s heart stops beating.
 Performing chest compressions and activating the blood flow before emergency medical services arrive can extend the opportunity for a successful resuscitation.
 In fact, if begun immediately, CPR can double or triple the chances of survival after cardiac arrest.
 CPR is performed with repeating rounds of 30 chest compressions and 2 rescue breaths.
 When performing CPR, it’s critical to: provide compressions of adequate rate and depth with proper hand placement minimize interruptions in chest compressions; avoid leaning on the victim in between compressions; and avoid excessive ventilation.

 During CPR training, each member of our team practiced following the directions of an Automated External Defibrillator to safely deliver a controlled electric shock.
 An AED is a lightweight, portable device that delivers a shock through the chest to prompt a person’s heart to come back to a normal rhythm after cardiac arrest.
 AEDs work by using a built-in computer that checks a victim’s heart rhythm using adhesive electrodes and then calculates whether defibrillation is needed.